AscendingPassage.com HOME PAGE.

 Even had we not known, we must soon have guessed, for these things are

-unique in the world, and pictures of every age have made the knowledge
+unique in the world.
+Pictures of every age have made the knowledge

 of them commonplace: the Sphinx and the Pyramids!
 But what is strange

 is that they should be so disquieting. . . .
-And this pervading colour
+And this pervading color

-of rose, whence comes it, seeing that usually the moon tints with blue
+of rose, where comes it, seeing that usually the moon tints with blue

-the things it illumines?
-One would not expect this colour either,
+the things it illuminates?
+One would not expect this color either,

-which, nevertheless, is that of all the sands and all the granites of
+which, nevertheless, is that of all the sands and all the stones of

 Egypt and Arabia.
 And then too, the eyes of the statue, how often have

-we not seen them?
-And did we not know that they were capable only of
+we seen them?
+We did not know that they were capable only of

 surprises and chills us, even while we are obsessed by the smile of